 Prep for exam day and feel less stressed

-The end of the Fall Term is around the corner.
-With the excitement of the upcoming holiday break, comes the stress of exams; however, getting prepared early will help you feel ready and confident so you can ace your finals!
+The end of the Winter Term is around the corner.
+With the excitement of the upcoming summer break, comes the stress of exams; however, getting prepared early will help you feel ready and confident so you can ace your finals!
 Knowing what to expect, especially if it’s your first time writing in-person exams at the University of Manitoba, is important in helping you achieve success during the upcoming exam period.

 BEFORE EXAMS START

 Know your schedule.
 You can find your exam schedule in Aurora under ‘My Exams.’
 If you have any exam conflicts, make sure to contact the Registrar’s Office or an academic advisor in your home faculty as soon as possible to make arrangements.